ryan-taylor/workos-jsr/CONTRIBUTING.md

-# Contributing to WorkOS Node.js Library
+# Contributing to @ryantaylor/workos

-Thank you for considering contributing to the WorkOS Node.js Library!
+Thank you for considering contributing to @ryantaylor/workos!
 This document outlines the standards and processes we follow for this project.

 ## Commit Message Convention